speediegq/libleet/README.md

 #include <libleet/libleet.hpp>
 ```

+If you need to use the URL parser externally, also include
+libleet/net/Request.hpp.

 Due to rather large dependencies, it is not recommended that you
 statically link your program that depends on libleet.
 It's possible,
 but not ideal in my opinion.